lazyjsonmapper/lazyjsonmapper/README.md

   The virtual functions can be disabled via an option.

+- Includes the `LazyDoctor` tool, which _automatically_ documents all of your `LazyJsonMapper`-based classes so that their virtual properties and functions become _fully_ visible to your IDE and to various intelligent code analysis tools.

 - We provide a complete, internal API which your subclasses can use to interact with the data inside of the JSON container.
 This allows you to easily override the automatic functions or create additional functions